RoBorregos/home2/hri/README.md

 # Embeddings store

 ## PostgreSQL with PGVector

 PostgreSQL is used to store the embeddings and the data extracted from the sentences.
 The `postgresql.yaml` file contains the configuration for the PostgreSQL container.
 The `postgres_adapter.py` file contains the code to interact with the PostgreSQL database and store the embeddings.
 It mainly uses an embeddings model to generate embeddings from the text and store them in the database in the vector columns.

 In order to interact directly with the database, you can use the `psql` command line tool in the container:

 ```bash
 docker exec -it home2-hri-postgres psql -U rbrgs -d postgres
 ```

-Useful commands in `psql`:
+### Useful commands for `psql`:

 ```sql
 -- List all tables